margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Friendship ##
 Feeling safe, and validated by someone kindred to trust them with information.
-Building a bond on the basis of what seems kindred, and natural, sharing the deepest longings within to support mutual growth within the friednship and the larger radius.
+Building a bond on the basis of what seems kindred, and natural, sharing the deepest longings within to support mutual growth within the friendship and the larger radius.
 Forming memories that last day in and day out, and growing in union with one another in constant companionship.

 <br>